Review: The Westin Hapuna Beach Resort, Big Island Hawaii

+When they built this resort, they did a great job in framing the resort to maximize the views of the stunning landscape from the rooms and common areas.
 There are 249 room on this property divided up between the North and South wings.
 The 3 base room categories are: Partial Ocean View, Ocean View, and Premier Ocean View.
 They also have a few different suites to choose from.
 All rooms have a small mini-fridge, coffee maker, kettle, in-room safe, and a lanai with outdoor seating.

 As for on-site dining, there are 4 options: Piko Coffee + Bar, ‘Ikena Landing for the breakfast buffet, Naupaka beach Grill for lunch and happy hour, and Meridia for dinner.
 Guests can also access the restaurants at the Mauna Kea Beach Hotel via shuttle, driving or walking.
 We did not eat at any of the restaurants on-site other than ‘Ikena Landing as it is complimentary for Platinum elites.

 Hapuna Beach is part of a State Park that is very popular but the beach is large enough so that hotel guests don’t feel too crowded.
-In addition, the calmer and nicer part of the beach is located directly in front of the hotel where there are lounger chairs and umbrellas The lounger chairs and umbrellas on the beach are usually out by 07:00 and they start putting them away around 16:00 which is quite early, especially when the sun sets at 19:00.
+In addition, the calmer and nicer part of the beach is located directly in front of the hotel where there are lounger chairs and umbrellas.
+The lounger chairs and umbrellas on the beach are usually out after 07:00 and they start putting them away around 16:00 which is quite early, especially when the sun sets at 19:00.

 We really enjoy the beach here although the surf was way too rough for us to swim on October 5.
-The surf can

 Link to resort’s webcam: http://www.westinhapunabeach.com/webcam